Crash data

 Access crash data depending on the type of data and who you are

-Crash data portal (app link) for non-WSDOT and WSDOT personnel - High-level and basic summarized crash data for both members of the public (non-WSDOT consultants, private citizens, attorneys, members of the media, university personnel, students or tribal members) and WSDOT personnel, consultants and partners.
+Crash data portal (app link) This portal contains 10 full years, plus the current year of crash data.
+The two most recent years should not be considered complete until July of the following year.
+Our portal is high-level and basic summarized crash data for both members of the public (non-WSDOT consultants, private citizens, attorneys, members of the media, university personnel, students or tribal members) and WSDOT personnel, consultants and partners.

-WSDOT Public Disclosure Request Center for non-WSDOT personnel – Historic, detailed and summarized crash data for non-WSDOT consultants, private citizens, attorneys, members of the media, university personnel, students or tribal members.
+WSDOT Public Disclosure Request Center for non-WSDOT personnel – Historic, detailed and summarized crash data for non-WSDOT consultants, private citizens, attorneys, members of the media, university personnel or students.

-Standard Crash Data Request Form (PDF 202KB) - Historic, detailed and summarized crash data for WSDOT personnel, WSDOT consultants and WSDOT partners such as cities, counties, law enforcement, the AGO and WTSC.
+Standard Crash Data Request Form (PDF 158KB) - Historic, detailed and summarized crash data for WSDOT personnel, WSDOT consultants and WSDOT partners such as cities, counties, law enforcement, tribal members the AGO and WTSC.

 Request crash data for grants